 How do I configure robots.txt?

-Setting up your robots.txt can be straightforward, but first let’s review what the two parts of the command mean:
+Setting up your robots.txt can be straightforward, but first let’s review what the two parts of the protocol mean:

 - User-agent: refers to the crawlers that the text refers to